-Permit my late entry, but I did not listen to as many new albums as I should have in 2016; I suppose I still have an affinity for the “classics.”
+Please forgive my late entry, for I did not listen to as many new albums as I should have in 2016; I suppose I still have an affinity for the “classics.”
 Anyway, here is my all too brief list (in no particular order) of the best albums of 2016:

 A Moon Shaped Pool (Radiohead): This was my first exposure to Radiohead, and I was impressed.
 The atmospheric, almost hypnotic vocals of Thom Yorke, supported by Jonny Greenwood’s haunting string arrangements, make this a work of eerie beauty.
 Burn the Witch and Daydreaming are the two stand out pieces, but the album overall is excellent.